msarafos/overthewire/leviathan/walkthrough.md

     password: password
     Wrong password, Good Bye ...

-One simple to debug this is use `ltrace` tool which basically traces all library calls inside the binary.
+One simple way to debug this is use `ltrace` tool which basically traces all library calls inside the binary.

     leviathan1@gibson:~$ ltrace ./check